Eww - Widgets for everyone!

 :string

-a command that get's run when the button is clickedonmiddleclick
+command to run when the widget is clickedonmiddleclick

 :string

-a command that get's run when the button is middleclickedonrightclick
+command to run when the widget is middleclickedonrightclick

 :string

-a command that get's run when the button is rightclicked
+command to run when the widget is rightclicked

 label